In this article

 But in recent years I’ve really gotten my head around paying annual fees, as long as I’m getting more in value than I am paying for the fee.And so the reality now is that I pay annual fees on several cards each year.
 And I come out ahead.

-Right now, three of the major premium cards are the Chase Sapphire Reserve, the Citi Prestige, and the Platinum Card from American Express.
+Right now, two of the major premium cards are the Chase Sapphire Reserve, and the Platinum Card from American Express.

 There are also super-premium cards like the fabled “Black Card” (actually called the Centurion and issued by American Express) but I won’t discuss those here because a) they aren’t accessible to most people and b) because in a cost/benefit analysis, they come out on the losing end most of the time because of their outsized annual fees and generally poor points earning rates on daily spend.